AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-2_Ad-Tech-Tax.md

 <div><cite>&mdash;<em>Bloomberg Business</em> <a href="http://www.bloomberg.com/features/2015-click-fraud/">"The Fake Traffic Schemes That Are Rotting the Internet"</a></cite></div>
 </blockquote>

 "Ad tech" is the new automated way we buy, sell, deliver, and display online advertising.
-The surcharge for this data-driven automation is the "ad tech tax."

-You're free to try to figure out how a typical ad buy from this Interactive Advertising Bureau chart of the <a href="http://www.iab.com/wp-content/uploads/2016/03/Programmatic-Value-Layers-March-2016-FINALv2.pdf">Anatomy of a Programmatic CPM</a> (cost per thousand impressions):
+The "ad tech tax" is the cost of this complexity.

+Good luck following this <a href="http://www.iab.com/wp-content/uploads/2016/03/Programmatic-Value-Layers-March-2016-FINALv2.pdf">Interactive Advertising Bureau chart</a> of a typical ad buy:

 <img src="https://github.com/hearvox/breaking-news/blob/master/assets/IAB-Programmatic-CPM.png?raw=true" />
+<a href="http://www.iab.com/wp-content/uploads/2016/03/Programmatic-Value-Layers-March-2016-FINALv2.pdf">Anatomy of a Programmatic CPM</a> (cost per thousand impressions; the other acronyms, DSP, SSP and DMP, are Platforms: Demand-side, Sell-side and Data Management):

 <h2>Making a bad impression</h2>